Pros: Subtle, complex, delicious flavors; easy recipes

 For a long time Chronicle Books was my favorite source of cookbooks; 10 Speed Press is swiftly joining it.
 I received “Jerk from Jamaica” in the mail on Saturday, and my husband and I couldn’t resist planning a feast for the next day.
 Already I’m singing the praises of this book, and I just can’t get enough of the leftovers.

 When we make recipes from cookbooks we always rate those recipes with our own system, so that when paging through years-old books we’ll know which recipes are worth making again and which aren’t.
-Each recipe we made from this book got absolute top marks–and we’re rather picky after ten years of cooking together, so that is quite unusual.
+Each recipe we made from this book got absolute top marks–and we’re rather picky after ten years of cooking together.

 I’ve found one of the marks of a truly accomplished cook to be the ability to create a dish with complex, subtle flavors out of a surprisingly short list of ingredients, and this is something at which Mrs. Willinsky excels.
 Take her jerk rub, for example, which uses simple onion, scallions, and hot peppers as a base, with just a few extra spices and herbs; it would be easy to assume that the result would taste primarily of heat and onion.
 Instead it lends a delightful flavor to dishes it’s used in that doesn’t even trigger my dislike of onion.